teamcollab-net/kparse/README.md

 Golang ecosystem: There was no simple library that did the parsing of encoded data, validation of required fields and allowed for default values at the same time.

-The project currently supports JSON and YAML config files.
+The project currently supports JSON and YAML files.

 For each encoding type there are a few different options on how to receive the data, for YAML for example we have: